 Through mutual friends.
 There was one girl who was friends with all of my current friends and I met them all through her.

 How would you describe the student body?

-Do you feel students of different races and sexual orientations mix socially?
+To what extent do you feel people of different races and sexual orientations mix socially?

 Has the alumni network helped you find internships or jobs?

-What did you use the career office for?
+Have you used the career office at all?

-Have you learned any computer programs that have been or will be helpful to you professionally?
+Have you learned any computer programs that will be helpful professionally?

 Advice for Prospective Freshmen

-What is something you wish you knew before entering Tulane?
+What is something you wish you knew before entering Tulane as a freshman?